yzy1996/Python-Code/Python+arXiv/README.md

 ## TODO

 - [x] build pypi package
+- [x] check and update the local pdf version
 - [ ] add Internet conf search
 - [ ] build a website to use